On this page

 2025-002-935 2024/0087 | Overpaid GST refunds.
 A New Tax System (Goods and Services Tax) Act 1999; Taxation Administration Act 1953 | The Tribunal’s jurisdiction within the meaning of section 14ZZ of the Taxation Administration Act 1953 in cases of suspected fraud involving unconnected third parties. |

-2025-007-073 2024/10687 | Cancellation of Student qualifications.
+2025-007-073 2024/10687 | Cancellation of student qualifications.
 National Vocational Education and Training Regulator Act 2011 | Whether there is a discretion in the statutory provisions pursuant to which the reviewable decision was made to not cancel a student’s qualification and, if so, the scope of that discretion and the factors that are relevant to its exercise. |